petzi53/weblog-notes/content/archive/shortcodes/revealjs.md

 title: revealjs
 ---

-This shortcode will format the enclosed markdow to render it with [reveal.js](http://lab.hakim.se/reveal-js/) at runtime (client-side)
+This shortcode will format the enclosed markdown to render it with [reveal.js](http://lab.hakim.se/reveal-js/) at runtime (client-side)

 Read more on [revealjs github repo](https://github.com/hakimel/reveal.js/#markdown).